Truck Accidents Involving Hazardous Waste are Particularly Dangerous

 There are many additional rules that trucking companies and drivers must follow.
 A truck driver, trucking company or manufacturer may be found negligent in a truck accident with hazardous materials.Let Us Know if You Have Been Injured in a Truck Accident

 If you or a family member has been injured in a truck accident, a car accident or slip and fall or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.